hnarayanan/harishnarayanan.org/content/writing/tensorflow-artistic-style.md

 Here, the matrix $\mathbf{W}$ (of size $K \times D$) and the vector
 $\mathbf{b}$ (of size $K \times 1$) are *parameters* of the function.
-The algorithm *learns* these with the help of the *training* data that we have.
-(Which is a fancy way of saying that we fit them to the pre-classified example data.)
+The algorithm will *learn* these with the help of the *training* data that we have.
+(Which is a fancy way of saying that we will fit them to the pre-classified example data.)

 ### Moving to neural networks